observablehq/framework/docs/config.md

 An array containing pages and sections.
 If not specified, it defaults to all Markdown files found in the source root in directory listing order.

 Both pages and sections have a **name**, which typically corresponds to the page’s title.
 The name gets displayed in the sidebar.
 A click on the name of a page directs to the corresponding **path** (starting from the root), while a click on the name of a section opens that sections (or closes it if it’s already open).
-Sections must indicate an array of **pages**, and optionally specify whether they are **open** by default (if **open** is not set, it defaults to true; if **open** is false, the section is closed unless the current page blelongs to that section).
+Sections must indicate an array of **pages**, and optionally specify whether they are **open** by default (if **open** is not set, it defaults to true; if **open** is false, the section is closed unless the current page belongs to that section).

 Here is an example of **pages** specifying two sections: